-CPD Requirements for WA lawyers
+CPD Points Requirements for WA lawyers

 WA legal practitioners may only earn legal CPD points by completing approved CPD activities.
-An approved CPD activity must be provided by a QA provider of continuing professional development or be specifically approved by the Legal Practice Board WA to comply with the CPD WA scheme.
+An approved CPD activity must be provided by a QA provider of continuing professional development or be specifically approved by the Legal Practice Board WA to comply with the WA CPD scheme.

 LawCPD has been approved by the Legal Practice Board WA as a QA Provider of continuing professional development for the WA legal profession.
 This means that all of LawCPD's online CPD courses are approved CPD activities.